K2

 K2, also known as Mount Godwin-Austen, at 8611 metres above sea level, is the second-highest mountain on Earth, after Mount Everest at 8849 metres.
 It lies in the Karakoram range, partially in the Gilgit-Baltistan region of Pakistan-administered Kashmir and partially in the China-administered Trans-Karakoram Tract in the Taxkorgan Tajik Autonomous County of Xinjiang.

 K2 became known as the Savage Mountain after George Bell—a climber on the 1953 American expedition—said, "It's a savage mountain that tries to kill you."
 Of the five highest mountains in the world, K2 has long been the deadliest: prior to 2021, approximately one person had died on the mountain for every four who reached the summit.
 After an increase in successful attempts, as of August 2023, an estimated 800 people have summited K2, with 96 deaths during attempted climbs.

-K2 is nicknamed "The King of Mountains" and "The Mountaineers' Mountain", as well as "The Mountain of Mountains", a phrase popularized by Italian climber Reinhold Messner in his book on K2.
+K2 is nicknamed "The King of Mountains" and "The Mountaineers' Mountain", as well as "The Mountain of Mountains", a phrase popularised by Italian climber Reinhold Messner in his book on K2.
 Although the summit of Everest is at a higher altitude, K2 is a more difficult and dangerous climb.
 This is in part due to its more northern location, where inclement weather is more common, as well as its steep and exposed faces.
 The summit was reached for the first time by the Italian climbers Lino Lacedelli and Achille Compagnoni on a 1954 Italian expedition led by Ardito Desio.

 Most ascents are made during July and August, typically the warmest times of the year.
-In January 2021 K2 became the final eight-thousander to be summited in the winter by a team of Nepalese climbers led by Nirmal Purja and Mingma Gyalje Sherpa.
+In January 2021 K2 became the final eight-thousander to be summited in the winter by a team of ten Nepalese climbers led by Nirmal Purja and Mingma Gyalje Sherpa.

 K2's eastern face remains un-climbed, partly because of the hazards associated with the instability of its ice and snow formations.